Oakleafknight06/startingleaf/README.md

 ## Installation

 > [!Warning]
 > This is my personal image, which I manage for myself.
-You may copy from this repo or use these images, but I provide **no** support or guarantee of functionality.
+You may copy from this repo or use these images, but I will not provide any support or guarantee of functionality.

-This repository currently builds two images, `startingleaf` and `startingleaf-nvidia-open`.
+This repository currently builds two images, `startingleaf` and `startingleaf-sway`.

 1. Install secureblue
 2. Modify `/etc/containers/policy.json` to accept this image, by adding a section like so: